-DDT 127 INTERMEDIATE COMPUTER AIDED DRAFTING AND DESIGN: 3 credits
+DDT 127 - INTERMEDIATE COMPUTER AIDED DRAFTING AND DESIGN: 3 credits Prerequisite: DDT 104, DDT 111, DDT 124 or permission of instructor

 This course covers intermediate-level concepts and applications of CADD.
 Emphasis will be placed on intermediate-level features, commands, and applications of CADD software.
 CORE.